The Digital Future of Pathology

 The role of the pathology laboratory is to use blood, fluid or tissue to provide accurate, timely and relevant information useful in making diagnoses, and to guide and monitor therapy.
 After macroscopic evaluation of the masses in the digitized pathology lab, the process of whole slide imaging takes place.
 After the slices are prepared, an electronic microscope digitalizes the samples for further analysis with the help of various scanning solutions.
 A variety of digital products are already available on the market for migrating the entire workflow of pathologists from the manual to the digital.
 Whole-slide imaging solutions, such as the Nanozoomer, scanners, software, storage systems, clouds and communication systems work together to ease the work in the labs.

 It will make sending slides and data for consultation much easier so providing virtual pathology services at remote sites and facilitating discussions and second opinions will undoubtedly become a booming area.
-Although we will always have someone looking at tissue through an electronic microscope – the interpretative reporting will be carried out in front of pulsating screens rather than next to microscopes.
+Although we will always have someone looking at tissues through an electronic microscope – the interpretative reporting will be carried out in front of pulsating screens rather than next to microscopes.

 However, the digitized workflow also comes with limitations that need to be solved in the future for a seamless operation.
 As pathology images require very high resolution and image quality is key, files have enormous sizes.
 Storage of huge datasets remains a challenge as well as their transport through various computer systems.